hgaberra/FortinetKubernetesLab/README.md

 ![example output](./content/output6.png)

 Once you have saved the configuration, you should see a green arrow pointing up on the K8s connector you created.
-Click on the connector and then select 'View Connector Objects' in the pop-up window to see metadata you can use.
+Right click on the connector and then select 'View Connector Objects' in the pop-up window to see metadata you can use.

 ![example output](./content/output7.png)
 ![example output](./content/output8.png)